 I next installed the crown which created the finished coffers.
 The ceiling color was softened to a light tannish orange.

 So I am looking at as much as I had anticipated on doing and am I happy???
 Well, not quite.
 When I originally combined the two rooms I found the oak floors did not line up.
 Not vertically, but horizontally.
-They were off by about 1/4".
-At the time I did not have the heart or money to do much about it so we carpeted one half of the room and left the other half as hardwood using a custom made curved oak threshold to separate the two, It is still visible above.
+The seams were off by about 1/4".
+At the time I did not have the heart or money to do much about it so I carpeted one half of the room and left the other half as hardwood using a custom made curved oak threshold to separate the two, It is still visible in the above pics.

 The room was getting closer to my inspiration rooms but now that white carpet was just looking way out of character.

 Finally time to bring the furniture back down and put the room back together.
 It is now November (started in March.. remember.
 It probably took you that long to read all this.)
-I still have the hallway to finish and two doors to replace but the living room and dining room are pretty close to done.
-I need some help on the window treatments and probably a new front door but after that it is back to making furniture.
+Later I finished the hallway and built, stained and installed new white oak jams.
+I also ordered straight grain douglas fir doors from Vancouver and installed those, natural finish.
+Window treatments still need some help and probably a new front door but after that it is back to making furniture.
 It felt pretty good to shoot the final pics.